MarsBased/handbook/sections/benefits.md

 Those of you working from home may need a chair, a desk or an external monitor.

-Those of you that need a coworking space (because you don’t have the adequate working conditions at home or for some reason you work better from there), will get an allowance of 150 euro per month for paying the cost.
+Those of you that need a coworking space (because you don’t have the adequate working conditions at home or for some reason you work better from there), will get an allowance of 150 euro per month to pay the cost.

 Contact Leire to request office material and other stuff you might need.
 She's the catalyser of everything in the company.